KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 7.  press on Show at startup and then close thunderkit window.
 8. Try open Assets/StorageBox/StorageBox Asset (Blue box) it should now show settings for the prefab example Component: Prefab(Script) Prefab Name: StorageBox.
     * If it does not redo the [Thunderkit](#steps-to-import-game-scripts)
-9. Now unzip the removed plugins folder from before.
+9. Now unzip the Assets/plugins.zip so it creates for example assets/plugins/ThunderkitModioUpload.
 9. Up top you have shortcuts to action and select mod to execute
     If no alternetive is shown when clicked on the list:
 ![](/assets/images/unity_selectmod.png)